VIRGINIA REGIONAL TRANSIT

 Scheduled trips are to be cancelled at minimum within 2 hours prior to the time of the scheduled trip.
 Any scheduled trip not cancelled within that window will be considered a no show.

 Exceptions may be made due to delayed medical appointments or unplanned emergencies.
 These will be determined on a case by case basis.
 Passengers are requested to contact Customer Service Representatives as soon as possible regarding same day emergency changes.

 Excessive no shows could result in suspension of services (see service suspension).

 Excessive No-Show Trips

-A demonstrated pattern of no-shows is seriously disruptive to VRT Demand/Response and ADA Paratransit services.
+A demonstrated pattern of no-shows is seriously disruptive to VRT On Demand and ADA Paratransit services.
 Three or more no-shows in any 30-day period may prompt a review, and a warning letter will be sent to the passenger.
 If the no-show pattern continues; additional review will be conducted and should the number of no-shows within the control of the passenger represent 10% or more of scheduled trips; it may be considered grounds for service suspension.

 Inappropriate, Abusive, or Dangerous Behavior

 If a passenger is physically or verbally abusive to a VRT employee and/or other passengers, that passenger is subject to immediate probation and/or temporary suspension of service.
 Additional reasons can include, but are not limited to;

 Unauthorized use of or willful damage to vehicle equipment

 Repeated violation of established riding rules for all passengers (posted on each vehicle)